 4.8.
 Research Brings Up Lots of Feelings.
 Most of the people I know who drop out of research do it because they have emotional issues with research, not trouble with skills, talent, or cleverness.
 You will not like everything you do in research.
 Some research tasks are frustrating, boring, smelly, nauseating, hard, and even painful.
 Researchers are usually rife with self-doubt, frustration, injury from perceived slights by colleagues, and the loneliness of working hard on something you can't explain to anyone.
-Having these feelings is totally normal, especially when you first begin research.
-The emotional goal of an undergraduate research project is to experience a cycle of feelings: curiosity, then some discomfort, then the effort of pushing through, then a eureka! moment or two when something works, and finally to feel what it is like to be clever at getting things done and to be acknowledged for it.
-This emotional cycle is what is really important about an "undergraduate research experience," often more important than any scientific results or skills you may acquire during the project.
+Getting comfortable with this emotional cycle, and celebrating the good, is part of what you are learning.